Neon727/Privacy-policy-and-TOS-for-Devesto/privacy_policy.md

 For data deletion requests or privacy questions, contact the bot owner through the official support server or via the contact method listed on the Devesto website.

----
-*This document is a good-faith description of Devesto's actual data practices and is not a substitute for legal advice.*